armory/docs/content/en/plugins/github-api/install/spinnaker-halyard.md

 {{% alert color="warning" title="A note about installing plugins in Spinnaker" %}}
 When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to all services, not just the ones the plugin is for.
 This means that when you restart Spinnaker, each service restarts, downloads the plugin, and checks if an extension exists for that service.
 Each service restarting is not ideal for large Spinnaker installations due to service restart times.
 Clouddriver can take an hour or more to restart if you have many accounts configured.

-The GitHub API plugin extends Deck, Echo, Gate, Igor, and Orca.
+The GitHub Integration plugin extends Deck, Echo, Gate, Igor, and Orca.
 To avoid every Spinnaker service restarting and downloading the plugin, do not add the plugin using Halyard.
 Instead, follow the local config installation method, in which you configure the plugin in each extended service’s local profile.

 {{% /alert %}}